marqo-ai/marqo-FashionCLIP/README.md

-# Marqo FashionCLIP
+# Marqo-FashionCLIP

 This repository is designed to evaluate Marqo-FashionCLIP and Marqo-FashionSigLIP across seven public benchmark datasets.
-Read more about the models on our [blog](https://www.marqo.ai/blog).
+Read more about the models on our [blog](https://www.marqo.ai/blog/search-model-for-fashion).

 ## Benchmark Results
 We averaged the performance of three common tasks across the datasets: text-to-image, category-to-product, and sub-category-to-product.
 As demonstrated below, Marqo-FashionCLIP and Marqo-FashionSigLIP outperform both pretrained OpenCLIP models and the state-of-the-art fashion CLIP models.
 For a more comprehensive performance comparison, refer to the [LEADERBOARD](LEADERBOARD.md).